alephic/helter/README.md

 ## Using Helter

-Invoke the repl with the following command:
+Invoke the interactive shell with either of the following commands:

 ```
 $ python3 -m repl
+$ python3 -m helter
 ```

 A prompt should appear.
 You can type helter expressions into this prompt as part of an ongoing chain and view the intermediate values.